Our Occupational Therapists

 Jodie Mackoff

-Jodie Mackoff is a Registered Occupational Therapist with the College of Occupational Therapists of British Columbia and a member of the Canadian Association of Occupational Therapists.
+Jodie Mackoff is a Registered Occupational Therapist with the College of Health and Care Professionals of BC and a member of the Canadian Association of Occupational Therapists.
 Along with completing her Master of Occupational Therapy at the University of British Columbia, Jodie has received continuing education in gradual and prolonged exposure therapy, mindfulness and anxiety interventions, and motivational interviewing (MI).
 Jodie started her career as an Occupational Therapist working at OTWorks! where she provided assessment, intervention, and treatment to individuals with concussion and chronic pain injuries resultant from motor vehicle and work-related accidents.
 Prior to pursuing a career in occupational therapy, Jodie worked as the program director of West Coast Human Services, a community-inclusion program serving adults with developmental disabilities and autism.
 It was in this role that Jodie developed a passion for facilitating an individual’s ability to meaningfully engage in their community and everyday life through assessment, collaboration, and intervention.
 Jodie continues to apply a collaborative and person-centered approach in her work as an occupational therapist with the West Coast Resiliency Center.

 REgistered Occupational Therapist